Bill Heath: Lord of the Beach

 Mr. Heath was born in a one-square-mile community (Hoboken, NJ in 1912) and died in a one-square-mile community (Monmouth Beach, NJ in 2005).
 He was a man’s man, who lived and taught by example.
-I’m a better human being for having known him.
-It was under his firm but fair tutelage that I became a real person.
+I’m better for having known him — under his firm but fair tutelage I became a real person.

 His guidance and friendship helped me and may other borough youngsters to believe in ourselves.
 His job was to set rules and mold character and his method was to maintain high standards while also being a person of good humor.
 Many of his former employees went on to have successful careers and happy lives and Mr. Heath once confided in me that this was among his most satisfying legacies.

 Shore area residents will remember him for many things — his commitment to hard work and order, his antique cars, his uncanny ability to remember names and faces (and some believe, beach bag numbers), his requirement for clean-cut and punctual employees, his appreciation for culture and style, and his desire to always do the right thing.
 He was even a very good card player, excelling at bridge.

 “A mentor allows you to see the hope inside yourself.”